robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 The Python package [structlog](https://www.structlog.org/en/stable/) creates structured (and often beautiful) logs for you.
 The package includes a JSON format out of the box which we're going to use.

-Setting up json logs is as easy as wrapping the default logger from our demo trading app above:
+Setting up JSON logs is as easy as wrapping the default logger from our demo trading app above:

 ```python
 import structlog